rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network.md

   The native network also works effectively with more than one ROS master by using the [FKIE multimaster](https://github.com/fkie/multimaster_fkie) tool and maintains the communication in peer to peer manner.
 You can create more than one native network for redundancy.

   {{%notice note%}}
-  Native Nework is a beta feature and currently supported on cloud runtime.
+  Native Network is a beta feature and is currently supported on cloud runtime.
   {{%/notice%}}
   {{% notice note %}}
   Native Network doesn’t support scoped or targeted topic (service or action) directly.
-The topics are whitelisted in the form of ***/topics** and you can remap these topics for communication.
+The topics are whitelisted in the form of **/*/topics** and you can remap these topics for communication.
 For more information on remapping, [click here](http://wiki.ros.org/roslaunch/XML/remap).

   {{% /notice%}}